 Vanessa Arbuthnott Pie in the Sky linen union

-I am anxious, not just because my sewing skills are rather basic and completely self-taught, but also because Clive had made it clear that this is not “a nice day out for ladies who lunch”.
-We would be expected to work very hard to produce high quality, professional looking results.
-And so it was that I arrive at Clive’s studio clutching a roll of beautiful Pie in the Sky linen union fabric, kindly provided by Vanessa Arbuthnott, and a nagging concern that I may be slightly out of my depth.
+I am anxious, not just because my sewing skills are rather basic, but also because Clive makes it clear that he expects us to work hard and produce professional results.
+And so I arrive at Clive’s studio clutching a roll of beautiful Pie in the Sky fabric by Vanessa Arbuthnott.
+Along with a nagging concern that I may be slightly out of my depth.

 Stage 1 Design

 I needn’t have worried.
 Clive is perfectly charming, and he gently reassures me that he’d taught many novice curtain makers over the years and they had all come through with flying colours.
 Thank goodness for that!
 After a cup of coffee, Clive begins by explaining that there are four stages to curtain and blind making: Design, Calculation, Setting out, and Craftwork.
 It is also necessary to consider the room, the view from the window, the window frame, the aspect, and the light source.